Dieken/ZMOS/README.md

 # ZMOS - A small desktop operating system

-Regards to Zilog Z80 and MOS 6502, experiment to see how usable a FreeBSD based desktop operating system could be with some suckless software.
+Hats off to the Zilog Z80 and MOS 6502, experiment and see how usable a FreeBSD based desktop operating system can be with some good small software.

 ## Philosophy and Principle